We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Each year in Southern California, thousands of families visit Disneyland and Disney California Adventure Park for a few days of magic and thrills but without proper planning, that relaxing family getaway can become more stressful than you thought.

 But don’t you worry!
-You don’t have to one Disney travel blog to find the information you need about visiting Disney parks.
+You don’t have to use one Disney travel blog to find the information you need about visiting Disney parks.
 Our Vacation Countdown App expert team has done the homework and will lay out some simple steps you can follow to ensure you and your kids have the perfect Disneyland trip.
 Welcome to our Disneyland trip planner!

 Download the My Disney Experience App

 The first step to planning your perfect vacation is downloading Disneyland’s My Disney Experience app.
-This epic multi-tasking tool allows you to do everything from purchase tickets to order Disney food and even check into your Disney Resort hotel!
+This epic multi-tasking tool allows you to do everything from purchasing tickets to ordering Disney food and even checking into your Disney Resort hotel!
 It includes all areas of the park, including Disneyland California Adventure.

 Disney doesn’t limit the benefits to Disneyland Resort in California.
 The Walt Disney Company also offers a separate app for Walt Disney World.

 And while you’re at it, get the kids and the whole family excited about visiting Disneyland by starting the timer for your Disney countdown.
 Download the free Vacation Countdown App today!
 Available at the App Store or Google Play Store.

 Understand the Layout of the Disney Resort